Evonne-12/dental-implants/README.md

 2.Install Python libraries and dependencies.

-The requirements.txt file list all Python libraries that your notebooks depend on, and they will be installed using:
+The requirements.txt file list all Python libraries that your notebooks depend on, and they will be installed using the command in the terminal:

 ```
 pip install -r requirements.txt